dnewcome/jath/README.md

 Check out samples.html for more examples.

 # Example
-Say we were parsing an xml stream of status updates from a service like Twitter.
+Say we were parsing an XML stream of status updates from a service like Twitter.
 The data might look something like this:

 	<statuses userid="djn">